-Five mixed datasets (Acute Inflammations, Heart (Statlog), Heart (Cleveland), Australian credit and German credit) were used in the experiments.
-Table \ref{mixeddatainfo} has the information about these datasets.
-The clustering results ($\overline{AC}$ and SD) by KMCMD with \textit{initKmix} and KMCMD with random partition method are presented Table \ref{CategoricalIntial}.
-For all the datasets, \textit{initKmix} algorithm outperformed random partition method.
+The following five mixed datasets \citep{Dua:2019} were used in the experiments: Acute Inflammations, Heart (Statlog), Heart (Cleveland), Australian credit and German credit.
+Table \ref{mixeddatainfo} displays information on these datasets.
+The clustering results by the KMCMD algorithm with the \textit{initKmix} algorithm and the KMCMD algorithm with the random partition method using different measures ($AC$, $RI$ and $ARI$) using are presented in Tables \ref{mixeddatarandom} - \ref{mixeddatarandomadrand}.
+Unpaired t-test with 95\% confidence interval (sample sizes were 50) was carried out to compare the performance of KMCMD algorithm with \textit{initKmix} and the KMCMD algorithm with random inital partition.
+Results suggest that except Australian credit dataset for $AC$ performance measure (Table \ref{mixeddatarandom}), the \textit{initKmix} algorithm performed statistically better than the random partition method for all other datasets on all the performance measures.
+For Australian credit dataset, there is no statistically significant difference \textit{initKmix} between the performances of two methods.
+However, \textit{initKmix} algorithm produced consistent clustering.

-KMCMD algorithm with \textit{initKmix} also compared with K-prototypes \cite{Huang1997} with random initialization, K-prototypes \cite{Huang1997} with Ji et al. \cite{ji2015novel} initialization method, Similarity-based Agglomerative clustering (SBAC) \cite{LiBiswasclustering} and Object-cluster similarity metric (OCIL) algorithm \cite{CHEUNG20132228}.
+The performance of the KMCMD algorithm with the \textit{initKmix} algorithm was also compared using $AC$ performance measure with k-prototypes \citep{Huang1997} with random initialization, k-prototypes \citep{Huang1997} with the Ji et al. \citep{ji2015novel} initialization method, Similarity-based Agglomerative clustering (SBAC) \citep{LiBiswasclustering}, Object-cluster similarity metric (OCIL) algorithm \citep{CHEUNG20132228} and fuzzy k-prototypes clustering \citep{ji2012fuzzy}.
 The results of various clustering methods are presented in Table \ref{mixeddataallcluster}.
-Results for the other clustering algorithms were taken from the published papers \cite{ji2012fuzzy,CHEUNG20132228,DU201746}.
-Except for German credit dataset, KMCMD algorithm with \textit{initKmix} performed better than the other clustering algorithms.
-For German credit dataset, the OCIL algorithm performed better than KMCMD with \textit{initKmix}.
+The results for the other clustering algorithms were taken from published papers \citep{ji2012fuzzy,CHEUNG20132228,DU201746}.
+Except for the German credit dataset, the KMCMD algorithm with \textit{initKmix} performed better than the other clustering algorithms.
+For the German credit dataset, the OCIL algorithm performed better than the KMCMD algorithm with \textit{initKmix}.